mccoyJosh/ClassInfo/SDEV140/M03/Day1/4_directories/1_dir_paths.md

 I don't know if you have noticed or not, but everything on your computer is organized into directories, aka, folders.
 This is true whether you are on windows/mac/linux/etc.
-Directories are a hierarchical strcuture for storing data.
+Directories are a hierarchical structure for storing data.
 There is the 'top' directory from which all other directories are stored, which is called the root directory.

 In mac/linux, this directory is just: